Pocono Mountain Water Forest

 Below are Pictures of some of the Animals believed to be found in the area.

-There are also some that are
+There are also some that are NOT 100% confirmed.

 We will try to keep adding to the collection.